 Halifax was a major strategic port during the Second World War.
 Part of the key infrastructure in Canada’s war effort was the Ocean Terminals facility, including Pier 21.
 The combination of the capacity to serve several ships at once and immediate access to the railway made the terminal an important transportation nexus.
 Alongside the military embarkation unit, Pier 21 continued to operate as an immigration facility during the Second World War.
 Although the annual rate of immigration was very low during the war, the immigration authorities dealt with many other kinds of cases, including evacuated civilians, refugees, foreign service personnel, and merchant mariners from all over the world.

-( For information on cargoes sent via the Ocean Terminal during the Second World War, see my prior blog entry on the Wawel Treasures: /blog/steve-schwinghamer/journey-of-wawel-treasures-to-canada)
+(For information on cargoes sent via the Ocean Terminal during the Second World War, see my prior blog entry on the Wawel Treasures.)

 - James D. Frost, “Halifax: The Wharf of the Dominion, 1867-1914”, Royal Nova Scotia Historical Society Journal, 8 (2005), 35.

 - William Naftel, Halifax At War: Searchlights, Squadrons and Submarines, 1939-1945 (Halifax: Formac Publishing, 2008), 12.

 - J.B.
 Hunter, Deputy Minister, Public Works, to G.A.
 Bell, Deputy Minister Railways and Canals, 5 November 1920, in Department of Immigration, “Immigration Building – Halifax, NS”, Library and Archives Canada, RG 76 Volume 666 File C1594, Part 1